High Energy Scattering in Perturbative Quantum Gravity at Next to Leading Power: Conclusions

 \section{Conclusions}

-In this paper we have calculated the next-to-eikonal contribution to the gravitational scattering amplitude for the near-forward scattering of a light scalar by a much heavier scalar particle.
+In this paper we have analyzed the eikonal limit for the gravitational scattering of a high-energy or massless scalar particle by a very heavy scalar.
+We have shown the self-consistency of the eikonal expansion, and have shown that the exponentiation of the leading eikonal applies as well for the first non-leading power in the energy of the light particle.
+We have calculated explicitly the next-to-eikonal contribution to this gravitational scattering amplitude.

 Working at leading power in the heavy particle mass, we expanded the light particle propagator to next-to-eikonal power and included gravitational interactions of comparable size, finding power corrections suppressed by a single power of $\Delta/E_{\phi}$ with respect to the leading eikonal term.
+We have presented the non-gravitational expansion in arbitrary dimensions, where they agree with previous calculations \cite{DAppollonio:2010krb}.

 Corrections are pure phases, leaving leading-power exponentiation unaffected, and are consistent with the exponentiation of the power corrections themselves.
-The next-to-eikonal and gravitational corrections cause the saddle point of the impact parameter to shift in magnitude by an amount comparable to the Schwarzschild radius of the heavy particle.
+The next-to-eikonal corrections vanish in four dimensions, while gravitational corrections cause the saddle point of the impact parameter to shift in magnitude by an amount comparable to the Schwarzschild radius of the heavy particle.
 Our calculations are of relevance for the small angle scattering of a light particle from a black hole.
-The power corrections we find are potentially bigger than in the case of scattering of equal mass particles.
+We hope it will also set the stage for the study of further power corrections in diagrammatic or related analyses.

 \acknowledgements R.S. thanks the Rackham Graduate School for their generous support.
-G.S. is supported by the National Science Foundation, grant PHY-0969739.
+The work of G.S. was supported by the National Science Foundation, grants PHY-0969739, 1316617, 1620628 and 1915093.
+In the preparation of the revised paper, we have benefited from discussions with Gabrielle Veneziano, Paolo Di Vecchia and John Donoghue.
+We would like to thank the authors of \cite{Bjerrum-Bohr:2016hpa} for sending us a copy of their paper before submitting to the arXiv.